pkardas/notes/README.md

 ## My learning notes

+I use **Typora** to wrote the notes.

+Notes are created while reading books to help me understand various concepts better and faster.
+I recommend this method :)

+--

 ### Books
 [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems](books/hands-on-ml.md)